Welcome to Our Neighborhoods - Dupont Circle, Georgetown, Embassy Row and Kalorama

 Dupont Circle and Georgetown – convenient, walk-able European-style neighborhoods in the heart of downtown Washington, DC

 The Embassy Circle Guest House is located in the beautiful Northwest section of Washington, DC in the convenient and historic Dupont Circle neighborhood.
+Find your perfect room!
 It is situated right on the border of Georgetown, another of DC’s most beautiful and popular historic neighborhoods.
 Both Dupont Circle and Georgetown are wonderfully walk-able areas filled with architectural treasures, gourmet food, and great art.
 Our District of Columbia Bed and Breakfast is a lovely 5-minute walk to the Dupont Circle Metro station along quiet neighborhood streets lined with grand private residences, foreign embassies, private art galleries, the Phillips Collection, and the Cosmos Club.
 A five-minute walk in the opposite direction, across the Dumbarton Bridge, puts you in the heart of Georgetown.
 Immediately surrounding our Dupont Circle B&B are dozens of foreign embassies, including Guatemala, Greece, Cyprus, Kenya, Indonesia, India, Ireland, Romania, Korea and Japan.
 Around the corner are the Woodrow Wilson House and the Textile Museum.

 The Dupont Circle and Georgetown neighborhoods are a testimony to the value and success of historic preservation initiatives.
 Block after block, the streets are filled with original homes that have been lovingly restored to display some of the finest architecture in the city.
 On Saturday mornings, you can take a guided walking tour of Embassy Row and hear the stories of the original development of Dupont Circle and of the families that built and lived in its historic mansions.